DepthAwareObjectDetection/detr/ReadME.md

 Finally, we discuss results and progression of training over time.

 ## Why is this topic interesting and how is it relevant?
 The object detection techniques were introduced in the early 2000s.
 Histogram of Oriented Gradients, known as HOG, has marked a start to the pedestrian detection problem that has evolved ever since.
 Nowadays, just roughly 20 years later, there exists many techniques to deal with pedestrian detection within the automotive industry.
 Even though HOG is still widely use for the detection task, the deep models started to gain attention.
 The most widely used methods are CNN, Region-based CNN, YOLO, Single Shot MultiBox Detector (SSD).
-However, running these models is rather computationaly expensive.
+However, running these models is rather computationally expensive.

 Another interesting method to perform the detection in the automated driving scenario is incorporation of depth into the model.
 The available cars on the market are currently packed with numerous sensors for detecting objects in front of the vehicle.
 Among the common sensors are stereo cameras, radars and LiDARs.
 The depth information is available for the detection in the ADAS systems, however in most cases it is not fused with object detections.
 There are rather a couple of subsystems governing the detection.
 After individual detections are made by each subsystem, the results are often fused or combined in a higher-level decision-making process.
 This fusion step integrates the outputs from different sensors to provide a more comprehensive understanding of the surrounding environment and to make informed decisions for driving tasks.